How it works

 ⚙️ 2.
 How It Works

 GKTinc operates by adding a lightweight cryptographic challenge, automatically solved in the user's browser and validated via API on the backend.
 This helps identify and deter automated requests without impacting the experience of legitimate users.
+The Basic version provides the standard challenge flow, while Enhanced offers the full feature set described in the enhanced integration sections.

 🔐 Workflow